 - Urban Segregation: Optional.
 Ideally, to minimize walking time farmer houses would be placed near the river.
-The Palace and upper class houses are larger structures usually placed inland over a flat explanade.
-Shoopkeeepers and middle class services can be located between the two or mixed.
-Military camps, far away resources and construction sites usually need to be supported with a new small neighbourhood to maximize efficiency.
+The Palace and upper class houses are larger structures usually placed inland over a flat expanse.
+Shopkeepers and middle class services can be located between the two or placed where needed.
+Military camps, faraway resources and construction sites usually need to be supported with a new small neighbourhood to maximize efficiency.

-- Video Game Caring Potential: You sure can make all your citizens happy.
+- Video Game Caring Potential: It is possible to make all your citizens happy.
 Have your granaries full of food, give them jobs, have a good medical and mortuary coverage, keep the city safe with your soldiers and full of places to worship their favourite gods.
-Add lavish houses for the elite, fancy tombs for the nobles and a courtroom to solve disputes and they will worship you
+Add lavish houses for the elite, fancy tombs for the nobles and a courtroom to solve disputes, and they will worship you

 - Video Game Cruelty Potential: Just reverse some of the above.
 Strikes, emigration and starvation will ensue, and your city will quickly spiral into ruin as educated workers aren't easy to replace once they are gone.